 The University of California, Merced, is a public, land-grant institution created to serve the communities of the San Joaquin Valley, the State of California, the nation and the world through excellence in education, research and public service.

 These principles reflect our ongoing efforts to increase access and inclusion and to create a community that nurtures lifelong learning and growth for all of its members.
-Every member of the UC Merced community has a personal responsibility to acknowledge, practice and join us in our collective pursuit of these principles:
+We encourage every member of the UC Merced community to join us in our collective pursuit of these principles:

 We recognize and celebrate the identities, values and beliefs of our community.